ctruett/FeaturePresentation/README.md

 ### Bugs

-* Fold markers move around a little bit when isolating a block of text that has a fold in it
+None reported at this point.
+Check back later?

 ### Changelog

+- **2015-04-15**: Cleaned up and simplified the code, squashed bugs.
-- **4/15/2015**: Basic mode, which folds the text around your selection instead of creating a new window, can be enabled with `"fp_basic": true`
+- **2015-04-15**: Basic mode, which folds the text around your selection instead of creating a new window, can be enabled with `"fp_basic": true`
-- **4/14/2015**: No longer relies on cold folding, so you can't accidentally delete most of your document.
+- **2015-04-14**: No longer relies on cold folding, so you can't accidentally delete most of your document.
 When activated, the selected text will load into a new view.
 When you close this view the changes will be reflected in your original document.